isrand/hetsdk/README.md

 - `topicId (string)`: Id of the encrypted topic where the message will be sent.
 - `message (string)`: String containing the message contents.
 If you want to transact a JSON payload, make sure to `JSON.stringify()` it first.
-- `privateKey (string)`: String containing the encryted topic admin's private key.
+- `privateKey (string)`: String containing the participant's private key.
 It must be base64-encoded.

 **Usage**